obartra/3d/projects/chess/README.md

 ### 3D Model Ideation and Design

-The next step was to figure out which disabilities to highlight.
-I used ChatGPT to create a diverse list of disabilities to make the set as inclusive as possible while keeping it recognizable in the chess pieces.
+The idea was to create a set that not only represents different dog breeds but also highlights various disabilities in a positive and inclusive manner.
+I wanted to highlight a diverse range of disabilities to make the set as inclusive and representative as possible.
+These disabilities were chosen to reflect both visible and invisible conditions, temporary and permanent ones, aiming to bring awareness through chess.

 | Chess Piece | Disability | Adaptive Aid |
 | - | - | - |